 Shooting through the moment is also essential for strong story telling, not just moving on to the next opportunity when the moment seems to be over.
 Often the best moments come after the moment I’m photographing.
 The next photograph was a tender bride hug by the mother of the bride.
 I’d positioned myself in front of the window for the best light whilst the mother of the bride attached the veil.
 The veil shot was lovely, one I know they wanted and I’m sure they’ll treasure, however this moment was the extra special one that I could have missed, had I moved on too soon.
 In this case I had to get to the church as quickly as possible, however a few extra moments with them was well worth it!

 Documenting transitions at weddings is very important because transitions are an important part of story telling, whether that be on arrival or departure.
-It’s important to set the scene with different elements so that the viewer has context, gradually expanding the story close in on the action.
-Here are three shots that are interesting perspectives on arrivals and departures from venues, with two of them using reflections.
+It’s important to set the scene with different elements so that the viewer has context and gradually expanding the story whilst close in on the action.
+Here are three shots from London weddings that are interesting perspectives on arrivals and departures from venues, with two of them using reflections.
 The first is the arrival of Amy the bride at the Trafalgar Tavern in Greenwich.
 Amy was earlier than expected and had to hunker down in the London Black Cab to avoid guests seeing her as they arrived at the venue.
 This was the perfect opportunity to shoot some interesting candids of the bride and her bridesmaids, inside and outside the cab.
 In this shot, my favourite one, all the key elements were in place and it perfectly illustrates the energy and excitement everyone was feeing at that time.
 I’ve also always loved this image and since it won a Masters award several years ago, it has continued to win awards to this day, the latest and most prestigious shown on the top left of the photo, the coveted Reportage Award.

 The second shot was also taken in London, at Sophie and Mike’s Southwark Cathedral wedding ceremony.
 I wanted to show the beauty of the church and the bride arriving with her father and bridesmaids, so I spent a few minutes considering options whilst they chatted by the gate.
 My choice was to show elements of the interior through the window and the bridal party reflected in the window.
 The result is an interesting and atmospheric shot that tells the story in an interesting way.